 And this makes a BIG batch – it’ll still be fabulously delicious right on into another dinner later in the week, or as several warm, cozy lunches … or you can freeze the leftovers!

 After the incredible response to our 3-Ingredient Crock-Pot Chicken Tacos and Crock-Pot Crazy Pineapple Chili, we knew you weren’t kidding about wanting quick, easy (yet healthy!) slow cooker meals.
-Well, THK friends, we’ve got you covered!
+Well, THK friends, we’ve got you covered, with lots more healthy crockpot chicken recipes to make dinnertime easier – like this amazing, hearty, family-favorite chowder!

 Now, we know you may be kinda surprised about a few things.
 Hmmmmm … bacon … in a THK recipe?
 And frozen onions … and cream of mushroom soup?
 Are you sure?!?!?